Behnam-sn/Castle-Docusaurus/docs/ddd/applying-ddd-in-practice/event-storming.md

 # EventStorming

+EventStorming is a collaboration-based workshop for modeling business processes.
+Apart from the resultant models, its primary benefit is knowledge sharing.

+By the end of the session,
+All the participants will synchronize their mental models of the business process,
+And take the first steps toward using a ubiquitous language.

+EventStorming is like riding a bicycle.
+It’s much easier to learn by doing it than to read about it in a book.
+Nevertheless, the workshop is fun and easy to facilitate.

+You don’t need to be an EventStorming black belt to get started.
+Just facilitate the session, follow the steps, and learn during the process.

 ## What is EventStorming?

 EventStorming is a low-tech activity for a group of people to brainstorm and rapidly model a business process.